laravel/dusk/readme.md

 #### Quickstart (For Laravel 5.4)

+> **Note:** Dusk is not currently compatible with Windows.
+We need assistance from Windows users to provide the code to correctly start Chromedriver on Windows.

     composer require laravel/dusk

 Once Dusk is installed, add the `Laravel\Dusk\DuskServiceProvider` to your `config/app.php` configuration file: